kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 2. Release resources automatically after the restart budget is exhausted.
 3. Add preflight-specific phases, images, scripts, or environment variables.
 4. Roll back or repair the workload automatically.
+5. Track restart budgets across the unstable identities used by `groupIdentity: Hash`.

 ## Proposal